NonSpicyBurrito/sonolus-bandori-engine/README.md

 - `EngineTutorialData`
 - `EngineThumbnail`

-In Node.js, you can obtain path to assets using `require.resolve('sonolus-bandori-engine/EngineConfiguration')` or `import.meta.resolve('sonolus-bandori-engine/EngineConfiguration')`.
+In Node.js, you can obtain path to assets using `import.meta.resolve('sonolus-bandori-engine/EngineConfiguration')`.